-Sci-fi's Place in a Brave New 2020 World
+Sci-fi's Place in our Brave New World

 Back in the thick of the first economic lock down, I came across an article on Publisher's Weekly that irked me.